Bell Beaker culture: Netherlands

 In 2023 a large circular enclosure dating from c.
-2000 BC was discovered near the town of Tiel in the province of Gelderland.
+2000 BCE was discovered near the town of Tiel in the province of Gelderland.
 Described as the "Stonehenge of the Netherlands", the enclosure consisted of earth banks and ditches with entrances aligned to the solstices and equinoxes.
 At the centre of the enclosure there was a burial mound containing numerous burials.
 According to the excavators the enclosure functioned as a solar calendar used to determine "important moments including festival and harvest days".
 Wooden longhouses and other burial mounds were found in the immediate vicinity of the site.
 A glass bead from Mesopotamia dating from c.
-2000 BC was also found in the enclosure, indicating that long-distance contacts already existed at this time.
+2000 BCE was also found in the enclosure, indicating that long-distance contacts already existed at this time.

 A single gold lunula has been found in the Netherlands dating from the Bell Beaker period.